emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 or initiate a new operation (overwriting kept context) when the later message carries Block1 number 0.

-[ The following paragraph might be better placed in lwig-coap, but was left here while restructuring the document. ]
+[ The following paragraph might be better placed in lwig-coap, but was left here until lwig-coap has decided on its fate there. ]

 As it has always been,
 a server that can only serve a limited number of block-wise operations at the same time